PilloFoundation/eslint-plugin-duvet/README.md

-# eslint-plugin-kint
+# eslint-plugin-duvet
-Contains rules that will keep you safer and happier while using **TSKint**.
+Contains rules that will keep you safer and happier while using **duvet**.

 ### Install
 ```
-yarn add @kint/eslint-plugin-kint --dev
+yarn add @duvetjs/eslint-plugin-duvet --dev
 ```

 ### Usage